Ron Burkle’s Yucaipa Buys American Stock Exchange Building for $155M From Clarion Partners

 New York-based Clarion acquired a 70 percent stake in the building for $105 million in 2015.
 The firm and minority partner GHC Development had planned to spend $65 million to refurbish the building into a retail and hotel development.
 It’s unclear whether Burkle will overhaul the building, which has been listed as a national historic landmark.

 The billionaire investor also owns a stake in Soho House Group and counts even higher-profile investments in his portfolio.
-He has been a co-owner –– with Hall of Famer Marilo Lemieux –– of the Pittsburgh Penguins pro hockey franchise since 1998.
+He has been a co-owner — with Hall of Famer Mario Lemieux — of the Pittsburgh Penguins pro hockey franchise since 1998.
 And Burkle more recently and bought Michael Jackson’s Neverland ranch for $22 million last year, an apparent bargain from a one-time list price of $100 million.